do-community/dolphin/README.md

 ```

-It will take a few moments before the network is ready and you're able to SSH or run `droplet deployer` on that server.
+It will take a few moments before the network is ready and you're able to SSH or run `ansible` on that server.
 To get the IP address, run this command after a few seconds:

 ```
 dolphin droplet list --force-update